RADglow/synesthasm/README.md

 * The virtual machine has 16 registers, named R0..R15.
 They contain 32 bits
   wide signed integers.
 * There is a Program Counter, which is not directly accessible.
-* There is a Status Register, containing Z (zero) and P (positive) flags.
+* There is a Status Register, containing Z (zero) and P (positive or zero) flags.
 Status Register is set with CMP instruction and accessed using Jxx conditional branch instructions.

 # Instructions